[DIY] Folding Utility Knife FOUTIK V1.2 - 3D Print

 • 5mm outer brim

-For the version with inlays you'll first want to change the CAD model with your own text / logos, or just emboss them in the slicer itself.
+For the Inlays version you'll first want to change the CAD model with your own text / logos (see Design chapter above), or just emboss them in the slicer itself.
 To change the color of any embedded text and logos, make sure to Split to Parts the 2 inlay objects first.

 Assembly